Croatian Prva Liga

 Prva Liga (Prva HNL) is where Croatia's best teams meet.
 Average attendances are anything but impressive, but those who do follow the league get the chance to watch not only their team's fights for success, but also several hugely talented young players, just before they move abroad to conquer the world wearing the jersey of a big English, Spanish, Italian, or German club.

 The “Prva Hrvatska Nogometna Liga”, Croatian First Football League, started in 1992, right after Croatia declared its independence from former Yugoslavia.
-Croatian teams used to compete in the Yugoslav First League from its inaugural 1946-47 season until 1990-91.
+Croatian teams used to compete in the Yugoslav First League until 1990-91.

 During that season, just before the war at former Yugoslavia broke out, there were some ugly scenes in games between Croatian and Serbian teams, it was obvious that the situation was getting out of control, which it sadly did.